Powerlearnproject/se-assignment-day-2-git-and-github-WAIYAH/README.md

 development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.**

-• Branching: Allows developers to work on separate features or fixes without affecting the main codebase.• Process:
+Branching: Allows developers to work on separate features or fixes without affecting the main codebase.

+Process:
 1. Create a branch: git branch <branch-name>.
 2. Switch to the branch: git checkout <branch-name>.
 3. Make changes and commit them.
 4. Merge the branch back into the main branch: git checkout main, then git merge <branch-name>.

-• Importance: Enables parallel development, reduces conflicts, and keeps the main branch stable.
+Importance: Enables parallel development, reduces conflicts, and keeps the main branch stable.

 **7. Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?**

-• Role: Pull requests (PRs) allow developers to propose changes and request reviews before merging into the main branch.
+Role: Pull requests (PRs) allow developers to propose changes and request reviews before merging into the main branch.

-• Steps:
+Steps:
 1. Push changes to a branch.
 2. Open a PR on GitHub, describing the changes.
 3. Reviewers comment, suggest edits, or approve.
 4. Merge the PR into the main branch.

-• Collaboration: PRs ensure code quality through peer review and foster teamwork by providing a structured way to integrate changes.
+Collaboration: PRs ensure code quality through peer review and foster teamwork by providing a structured way to integrate changes.

 **8. Discuss the concept of "forking" a repository on GitHub.
 How does forking differ